 - Canada Emergency Wage Subsidy (CEWS): A federal government program which subsidizes employee wages in order to a) protect income of workers, and b) keep workers connected to their employers / working through this crisis as an alternative to layoffs/terminations.
 Program is for a specific periods of time, with an original program for March 18-July 4 (Periods 1-4) and July 5-November 21 (Periods 5-9) with a possibility that the program will be extended through December 31, 2020 as needed.
 Original Program (Periods 1-4): Subsidy reimburses 75% of an eligible employee’s paid wages up to a maximum annual wage rate for subsidy is $58,700; which at 75% is calculated to be a max subsidy rate of $847/week.
 Employers are expected to top up the remaining portion of wage if above that amount if at all feasible.
 Employer eligibility based on meeting a 30% revenue decline for eligible period.
 Expanded Program (Periods 5-9): Subsidy is now a sliding scale model, based on reduction of revenue in two parts; a) a “base subsidy” (for eligible employers who have lost any revenue for a particular period,) and an additional “top-up subsidy” for eligible employers with a revenue decline of 50% or more for the eligible period.
 Subsidy can be used for employees actively working or for those who are on a “leave with pay.”
 Deadline to file an application for any qualifying period has been extended to January 31, 2021.
 This program has changed significantly since first introduced.
 It is quite possible that employers which did not qualify when it first was released may now be eligible for funding.
 Eligible employers include individuals, taxable corporations & trusts, partnerships consisting of eligible employers, non-profit organizations, and registered charities.
 Most public organizations are not eligible.
 In May 2020 additional types of eligible employers were added.
 Eligible employees are individuals who are employed in Canada.
 The original program and extended program have some differences regarding those who are without remuneration for 14 or more days.
 Check here for more info.
 Non-profits, charities & businesses of any size can qualify.
 They are not required to include government funds in calculations.
 Number of employees or business type (sole proprietorship, partnership, incorporated) or sector does not change eligibility.
 Business must re-apply each period and attest that they are doing everything in their power to pay the remaining 25% of the wages.
 If unable, employer must attest, and retain documentation to demonstrate their inability to cover remaining 25%.
 Cash or Accrual Method of Accounting: Employers can choose to assess their revenue changes based on either the cash or accrual methods of accounting, however once chosen that same method of accounting must continue to be used consistently for each period.
 Please consult your accounting professional for more details on how to effectively measure this & ensure accurate reporting.
 The expansion of this program has loosened a number of restrictions which had previously disqualified some employers.
 If you were previously disqualified, please take a moment to read through the updated eligibility requirements to see if your business is now eligible.
 Via the CRA page on their website, dedicated to the CEWS, with specifics on who is eligible and the “CEWS Calculator” for employers to determine how much they can expect to receive.
 The legislation to formalize this expansion of this program became final on July 27, 2020.
 Learn more about it on the CEWS website here - check out the simplified infographic here.

 - Canada Recovery Benefit (CRB): Income support for those who are employed or self-employed, and who are directly affected by COVID-19, but who are not EI-eligible.
 From March 15th – September 26th, 2020 many workers who were unable to work due to reasons related to COVID-19 and who are self-employed or not otherwise EI-eligible were temporarily covered by the CERB program.
 The new CRB is effective September 27th, 2020 and is administered by the Canada Revenue Agency (CRA.)
-If you are eligible for the CRB, you can receive $1,000 ($900 after taxes are withheld) for a 2-week period.
-If your situation continues past 2 weeks, you will need to apply again.
-You may apply up to a total of 13 eligibility periods (26 weeks) between September 27th, 2020 and September 25th, 2021.
+If you are eligible for the CRB, you can receive $500 ($450 after taxes are withheld) per week for up to 38 weeks.

-- Canada Recovery Caregiving Benefit (CRCB): Income support for both employed and self-employed individuals who are unable to work because they must care for a family member (child under 12, youth, or adult) who needs supervised care.
-This applies if their school, regular program or facility is closed or unavailable to them due to COVID19, or because they’re sick, self-isolating, or at risk of serious health complications due to COVID-19.
+- Canada Recovery Caregiving Benefit (CRCB): Income support for both employed and self-employed individuals who are unable to work because they must care for a family member (child under 12, youth, or adult) who needs supervised care because schools, day-cares or care facilities are closed due to COVID-19 or because the child or family member is sick and/or required to quarantine or is at high risk of serious health implications because of COVID-19.
 The CRCB is administered by the Canada Revenue Agency (CRA.)
-If eligible, your household can receive $500 ($450 after taxes are withheld) for each 1-week period.
-If your situation continues past 1 week, you will need to apply again.
-You may apply up to a total of 26 weeks between September 27th, 2020 and September 25th, 2021.
+If eligible, your household can receive $500 ($450 after taxes are withheld) per week, up to a total of 38 weeks.

-- Canada Recovery Sickness Benefit (CRSB): Income support for both employed and self-employed individuals who are unable to work because they're a) sick with or b) need to self-isolate due to COVID-19, or c) have an underlying health condition that puts them at greater risk of getting COVID-19.
+- Canada Recovery Sickness Benefit (CRSB): Income support for both employed and self-employed individuals who are unable to work because they're a) sick with or b) need to self-isolate due to COVID-19, or c) have underlying conditions, are undergoing treatments or have contracted other sicknesses that, in the opinion of a medical practitioner, nurse practitioner, person in authority, government or public health authority, would make them more susceptible to COVID-19.
 The CRSB is administered by the Canada Revenue Agency (CRA).
-If eligible, you can receive $500 ($450 after taxes are withheld) for each 1-week period.
-If your situation continues past 1 week, you will need to apply again.
-You may apply up to a total of 2 weeks between September 27th, 2020 and September 25th, 2021.
+If eligible, you can receive $500 ($450 after taxes are withheld) per week, up to a total of 4 weeks.

 - Customs Duties & Taxes: Federal government customs duties & tax payments owed are deferred to June 30th, 2020.